iambrian/Project2-Toolbox-Functions/README.md

 # [Project2: Toolbox Functions](https://github.com/CIS700-Procedural-Graphics/Project2-Toolbox-Functions)

 ## Wing Structure
 Consists of three joints (shoulder, elbow, wrist).
 The shoulder joint is stationary within the body but the wrist and elbow are located at a fixed distance (in the x and z direction) from the body.
-Feathers are placed on an interpolated line between each pair of joints.
+Feathers are placed on a spline with control points at each joint or simply linearly interpolated between pairs of joints (use toggleSpline).
 Each region of feathers is created by offsetting from this interpolated line.

 ## Wing Animation
 My goal was to emulate a motion like this: